cu-rpg-soc/cu-rpg-soc.github.io/content/about-us/what-we-do.md

 As with all our events, entry is free, so if you’re interested in seeing what CURTS has to offer this is your best place to start.

-### One-Shots / Adventurer’s Guild
+### One-Shots / Guild of Heroes, Rapscallions and Allied Trades

 Each term we host four bi-weekly one-shot sessions on Saturday afternoons (and also online if that’s what you prefer).
-The organisation is based on Wizards of the Coast’s Adventurer’s League, but we offer much more flexibility.
-While the majority of sessions are D&D 5e, all systems are welcome (including ones you made) from Only War to our own society-made TNHS.
+These sessions comprise of a number of different RPG systems and are connected by a loose "canon" that culminates in our 24hr game at the end of the year.

-Players carry one character between 5e sessions, and gain rewards for each session played (whether they played a 5e game or not), with GMs getting extra bonuses.
+Players carry one character between sessions, and go up in Guild rank for each session played even as a GM.
 The one-shots are usually self-contained or loosely linked, and there are also mechanics in place to stop players falling behind, so there’s no pressure to turn up to every single session.
 For more details, join our discord, or just turn up to a session!

 People are also welcome to organise other types of games entirely such as wargames or trading card games.